ballerina-platform/ballerina-library/docs/graalvm-compatibility-in-ballerina-libraries.md

    $ bal test --graalvm
    ```

-#### Handling errors
+#### Handle errors
 There may be errors when building the native image due to [class initialization](https://www.graalvm.org/jdk17/reference-manual/native-image/optimizations-and-performance/ClassInitialization/).
 Fix these errors using the error logs and tracing the class initialization.
 For more information, see [Updates on Class Initialization in GraalVM Native Image Generation](https://medium.com/graalvm/updates-on-class-initialization-in-graalvm-native-image-generation-c61faca461f7).

-Even though the build passes, running the executable may end-up in unexpected errors.
+Even though the build passes, running the executable may end up in unexpected errors.
 This could happen if we have not added all the necessary configurations related to the Java dynamic features.
 The necessary configurations needed for this particular sample application can be automatically found by engaging the [tracing agent](https://www.graalvm.org/jdk17/reference-manual/native-image/metadata/AutomaticMetadataCollection/) when running the jar file.

 #### The GraalVM Tracing agent
 GraalVM provides a Tracing Agent to easily gather metadata and prepare configuration files.
 The agent tracks all usages of dynamic features during application execution on a regular Java VM.

-##### Engaging the Tracing agent when running the JAR file
+##### Engage the Tracing agent when running the JAR file
 1. Build the JAR file for the application
    ```
    $ bal build
    ```

 2. Run the following Java command with the generated JAR file.
-In addtion, you can replace `config-dir` to a custom path where you want to save the generated configurations
+In addition, you can replace `config-dir` with a custom path where you want to save the generated configurations
    ```
    $ $GRAALVM_HOME/bin/java -agentlib:native-image-agent=config-output-dir=config-dir -jar target/bin/sample.jar
    ```